smart-data-models/dataModel.KeyPerformanceIndicator/keyPerformanceIndicator/doc/new_spec_EN-US.md

       description: 'The mailing address.'
       properties:
         addressCountry:
+          description: 'Property.
+The country.
+For example, Spain.
+Model:''https://schema.org/Text'''
           type: string
         addressLocality:
+          description: 'Property.
+The locality in which the street address is, and which is in the region.
+Model:''https://schema.org/Text'''
           type: string
         addressRegion:
+          description: 'Property.
+The region in which the locality is, and which is in the country.
+Model:''https://schema.org/Text'''
           type: string
         areaServed:
+          description: 'Property.
+The geographic area where a service or offered item is provided.
+Model:''https://schema.org/Text'''
           type: string
         postOfficeBoxNumber:
+          description: 'Property.
+The post office box number for PO box addresses.
+For example, Spain.
+Model:''https://schema.org/Text'''
           type: string
         postalCode:
+          description: 'Property.
+The postal code.
+For example, Spain.
+Model:''https://schema.org/Text'''
           type: string
         streetAddress:
+          description: 'Property.
+The street address.
+Model:''https://schema.org/Text'''
           type: string
       type: Property
     aggregatedData: